amazon-science/doc-mt-metrics/bert_score/README.md

 To use another model set the flag `model_type=MODEL_TYPE` when calling `score` function.

 ## Reproduce
-Follow the [instructions](reproduce/) to reproduce the results from the paper.
+Follow the [instructions](reproduce/) to reproduce the Doc-BERTScore results from the paper.

 ## Paper